Ceremony Info/FAQ

 What do I get with my cap and gown order?

 Undergraduate degree recipients and master's degree recipients will receive custom University of Hartford "keeper" gowns, which do not need to be returned.
 These gowns with University of Hartford seals embroidered in red are manufactured from recycled plastic bottles.
-Doctoral candidates will receive custom rental gowns with hood and keeper tam.
-All graduates will be given a degree-specific color tassel with a University of Hartford "H." Souvenir red-and-white tassels with the 2023 date may be purchased as an option for $8 each.
+Doctoral candidates will receive a custom rental gown with hood that needs to be returned; the tam can be kept.
+All graduates will be given a degree-specific color tassel with a University of Hartford "H." Souvenir red-and-white tassels with the 2024 date may be purchased as an option for $10 each.
 Eligible students, see information below regarding honors cords.

 How do I pick up my cap and gown?